-- For optimum performance, the system requires full battery current and voltage.
-The battery MUST be maintained at full capacity. - 2.
-Check the terminals and other connections at the battery, the controller, and the jacks for corrosion and loose or damaged connections. - 3.
+- 1. For optimum performance, the system requires full battery current and voltage.
+The battery must be maintained at full capacity. - 2.
+Check the terminals and other connections at the battery, the controller, and the jacks for corrosion, and loose or damaged connections. - 3.
 Remove dirt and road debris from jacks as needed. - 4.
-Leveling legs that stay in the extended position for long periods require protection from the elements. - Spray the exposed landing gear rod with a silicone lubricant every every three (3) months. - If your RV is located in a salty environment, spray the rods with a silicone lubricant every four to six (4-6) weeks.
+If jacks are down for extended periods, it is recommended to spray exposed leveling jack rods with a silicone lubricant every three months for protection.
+If the trailer is located in a salty environment, it is recommended to spray the rods every four to six weeks.